-In 2013 Italian researcher Roberto Danovaro was awarded for his studies into the marine environment and its role in the CO2 cycle.
-Shortly after his victory, professor Danovaro became famous around the world, and was made president of the Anton Dohrn geological station in Naples, a national institute of international importance.
+In 2013, Italian researcher Roberto Danovaro was recognised for his studies on the marine environment and its role in the CO2 cycle.
+Shortly after receiving his award, professor Danovaro, who had become famous around the world, was made President of the Anton Dohrn geological station in Naples, a national institute of international importance.

 Overall, from their creation to the present day, the Eni Awards have involved various distinguished scientists, from John Craig Venter, known for the sequencing of the human genome, to Gérard Férey, a researcher into nanoporous hybrid and inorganic solids who died in 2017, and even Emiliano Mutti, one of the fathers of modern Italian geology.

 Our assets for research and technological innovation

 A network of Research Centres allows us to consolidate internal skills and speed up technological evolution.